-The Group's financial soundness, which is characterized by a low leverage ratio and considerable unencumbered assets, affords the Group available sources for the obtainment of financing on convenient terms20.
+The Group's financial soundness, which is characterized by a low leverage ratio and considerable unencumbered assets, affords the Group available sources for the obtainment of financing on convenient terms19.
 The Group's leverage ratio is low, compared to many of its major competitors.
-The Group's low leverage ratio, coupled with the Company's extensive initiatives in the real estate sector, provides flexibility also in times of crisis, which is illustrated by the Company's issue in April 2020, in the midst of the Covid crisis, by the issuance of the Company's two new bond series in July 2021, and by the issuance of three bond series by way of expansion thereof in July 2022.
+The Group's low leverage ratio, coupled with the Company's extensive initiatives in the real estate sector, provides flexibility also in times of crisis, which is illustrated by the Company's issue in April 2020, in the midst of the Covid crisis, by the issuance of the Company's two new bond series in July 2021, by the issuance of three bond series by way of expansion thereof in July 2022, and by the issuance of a bond series by way of the expansion in July 2023.

-20 For further details, see Section 21 of Chapter A of the 2022 Periodic Report, which is included herein by reference.
+19 For further details, see Section 21 of Chapter A of the 2022 Periodic Report, which is included herein by reference.